 Overall Health, Not Just Age, is an Important Factor in Treatment of Non-Small Cell Lung Cancer

-Younger patients with non-small cell lung cancer (NSCLC) are more likely to receive treatment than older patients, regardless of overall health and prognosis, according to the results of a study published in the Journal of Clinical Oncology.
+Two clinical studies highlight the importance of evaluating overall health instead of age in the management of lung cancer.
+In fact, younger patients with non-small cell lung cancer (NSCLC) are more likely to receive treatment than older patients, regardless of overall health and prognosis according to the results of a study published in the Journal of Clinical Oncology.

-Many NSCLC cases occur in people over the age of 65, but there is limited information about how best to treat older patients coupled with concern that older patients will not be able to tolerate aggressive treatment.
-As a result older patients sometimes do not receive treatment that might be of benefit; for example, older patients may be treated with single-agent chemotherapy rather than the combination chemotherapy that is commonly used in younger patients.
+Many individuals with NSCLC are over the age of 65, but there is limited information about how best to treat older patients coupled with concern that older patients will not be able to tolerate aggressive treatment.
+As a result, older patients sometimes do not receive treatment that might be of benefit; for example, older patients may be treated with single-agent chemotherapy rather than the combination chemotherapy that is commonly used in younger patients.

 Previous research has indicated that older patients with NSCLC who are otherwise healthy can benefit from treatment, while those with comorbidities—or other severe illnesses—are more vulnerable to the toxicity of cancer treatments and therefore less likely to tolerate and complete a course of treatment.

 To examine the effects of comorbidity and age on treatment outcomes, researchers used data from the Veterans Affairs (VA) Central Cancer Registry to analyze treatment and outcomes from more than 20,000 veterans over age 65 with NSCLC.
 They found that regardless of stage of cancer, treatment rates decreased more in association with older age than with comorbidity.